Marwa1902/VR-Witnessing-Gaza-A-Walk-Through-Sorrow/README.md

 [Witnessing Gaza: A Walk Through Sorrow](https://youtu.be/QVvyQhqZXJE?si=Ff0jJVA_8bTO55fg)

 ## Scenes and Audio
-Scenes were taken from live situtation and
+Scenes were taken from live situtation

 Audio was created using an audio editor wth all the live grief and cries of the suffering people.